Home

 Halt! - Attitude adjuster for aggressive dogs

-Remember: road rash fades but a broken brain is forever.
+Remember: Road rash fades, but broken brains are forever.

-Start your workout with an easy warmup lap.
+Expect the unexpected.
+Start your workout with an easy warmup lap around your course.
 Make sure the pavement is in good shape before you kick it into high gear.

-Always yell out a warning as you approach children.
-And even then, don't expect them to get out of your way.
-Be prepared for the unexpected.
+Children are unpredictable.
+Always yell out a warning as you approach them.
+Even then, don't expect them to get out of your way.
 You never know what they are going to do.

 A favorite weapon of postal carriers, Halt! contains capsicum, an extract of chili peppers.
 Sprayed into a dog's face, it causes extreme, though temporary, discomfort.

 I think of it as an attitude adjuster.
-Once a dog has had a taste of it, you can bet it will never bother you again.
+Once a dog has a taste of it, it will never bother you again.
 (You can buy Halt! at your local bike shop or online at halt.com.)
+May 18, 2007

 ...